kmaleche/Election-Analysis/README.md

 # Election-Analysis

 ## Project Overview
-This report is an analysis of the results of a recent local congressional election, requested by the Colorado Board of Elections.
+This analysis is an audit of the results of a recent local congressional election, prepared at the request of the Colorado Board of Elections.
+The goal of the analysis is to determine the total votes cast in the election, the percentage received by each candidate, the breakdown of voter turnout by county, and the winner of the race.

 ## Process
 The process of preparing this report involved: